emptymonkey/ptrace_do/README.md

 ```
 ## Documentation ##

-The functions are documented inside the source.
+The functions are more deeply detailed inside of the source.